magisterquis/s3finder/README.md

 Can search using a wordlist or by monitoring the certstream network for domain names from certificate transparency logs.
 If a name contains dots, a name with the dots replaced by dashes will be tried, as well.
+All queries are done via HTTPS.

 Found buckets will be written to stdout.
 All other messages are written to stderr, to make for easy logging.